 Congratulations to Jamie Oliver for securing the festive top spot in the book charts with his latest book ‘Jamie’s 15-Minute Meals’, designed by Interstate.
-That is Jamie’s third year in a row at Christmas number one, and we are honoured that the last two were designed by us. ’15-Minute Meals’ sold a whopping 117,911 copies […]— Read more
+It’s Jamie’s third year in a row at Christmas number one, and ’15-Minute Meals’ sold a whopping 117,911 copies in the week to 15 December and over 586,355 since it’s release at the end of September.— Read more

 A lovely alternative Olympic logo idea.
 Sarah Hyndman of With Relish, a London based design agency, started a project called Olympic Logo a Day.
 The idea was to take a photo of random objects arranged to resemble the Olympic Rings each day for a whole year.
 Not only Sarah was involved, the project was open to contributions from […]— Read more

 A lovely infographic taking a look at how London as an Olympic host city has changed, developed and grown from our first games in 1908 to the ‘austerity games’ in 1948 and the current 2012 Olympic Games.
 Designed by Design by Soup and found on visual.ly— Read more

 This weekend I was lucky enough to have a look around the New Designers Show held at the Business Design Centre in Islington, where graduate designers are given a national platform to show off their portfolios, network and share ideas with designers from other disciplines.
 Taking place over two weeks, with nine distinct design zones […]— Read more

 The start of a new year and Selfridges kicks off 2012 with a brand new store-wide initiative: Words Words Words.
 Celebrating the beauty of words, the joy of writing and the art of conversation.
 Appearing in all parts of Selfridges from the much-anticipated window displays to the exciting program of in-store events, the concept celebrates […]— Read more